Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

    ![Select products](../../Assets/Screenshots/Channels/Offers/Offers/PIMOffer02.png "[Select products]")

-5. Select the checkboxes of all products to which you want to create an offer for.
+5. Select the checkboxes of all products for which you want to create an offer.
   The editing toolbar is displayed above the product list.

 6. Click the [ADD TO SELECTION >] button in the editing toolbar.